-Tuesday, March 23, 2021 By Schelly Tennant ♦ Rotary Club of Gwinnett County
+Tuesday, March 23, 2021 By Schelly Tennant • Rotary Club of Gwinnett County

-For me, the environment isn t just the focus of my career t it a focus in my life.
+For me, the environment isnot just the focus of my career of itos a focus in my life.

 Every year the world commemorates Earth Day--the one day a year that we turn our attention to the needs of the planet.
-While April 22 marks one of my favorite days of the year, I can the help but think, \( \phi \)Why can twe make every day Earth Day? \( \phi \) After all, the environment isn \( \phi \) I just an ecological part of this planet--it \( \phi \) san integral link in the chain of life.
+While April 22 marks one of my favorite days of the year, I can t help but think, think, the can t we make every day Earth Day?
+After all, the environment isn t isn to an time. ecological part of this planet -- it s an integral link in the chain of life.
 The health of the environment not only impacts the health of the people and animals who live in an ecosystem, it impacts the economic welfare of the community it encompasses.
 Graffiti-filled walls and litter-strewn streets are rarely, if ever, associated with an economically thriving community.
-That \( \phi \) subject why it \( \phi \) sup to all of us to serve as stewards of our local environment.
+That s why it s up to all of us to serve as stewards of our local environment.

 Rather than merely observing litter and expecting someone else to pick it up, get in the habit of carrying a plastic bag to collect trash during your evening stroll or sign up to Adopt-A-Road through Gwinnett Clean & Beautiful or your local affiliate, regularly policing your adopted stretch of roadway.
-As a matter of fact, there are dozens of ways to get involved in the stewardship of your county so local environment.
+As a matter of fact, there are dozens of ways to get involved in the stewardship of your county local environment.
 Beautifying the local area also has a positive impact on the environment, so you can plant a shade tree or an entire garden this spring.
 Whatever resonates with you personally and makes you feel as though you are making a difference in our little corner of the world!

 I hope you will join me in making a conscious effort to make our local environment a focus in your life.
-Let so work together to make every day Earth Day!
+Let s work together to make every day Earth Day!